Services

 Why B2B databases miss commercial security buyers

 ZoomInfo and Apollo are powerful B2B contact databases with tens of millions of verified emails and direct dials.
+I have used both.
 They are built for SaaS sales teams, recruiters, and enterprise B2B sellers.
 For those use cases, they are excellent.
-For commercial security prospecting, they have a structural gap.
+For commercial security prospecting, they have a structural gap that I could not work around.

 The result is that security operators using generic B2B databases end up sending the same untargeted cold outreach as everyone else.
 Reply rates sit under 1 percent.
 The contacts are real, but the context is missing.
 Commercial security is won through precinct-level trust and operational proximity, not through volume-based email campaigns.